The Best Ways to Explore Sydney Harbour in 2023

 There are several ways to enjoy the harbours views.
 Book one of the best harbour view hotels, climb the bridge’s arch or walk across the Harbour Bridge, taking a helicopter tour, or visiting one of the lookout points like Mrs Macquarie’s Chair or the North Head Lookout.

-There are plenty of restaurants with fabulous views so we have a whole article about them.
-You could also consider a dinner cruise on Sydney Harbour
+There are plenty of restaurants with fabulous views, so we have a whole article on dining with a harbour view.
+You could also consider a dinner cruise on Sydney Harbour.

 What is the best time of day to explore Sydney Harbour?